Skip to main content

 Figure \(\PageIndex{3}\) shows an interactive iCn3D model of the human carbamoyl phosphate synthetase I with bound ADP and N-acetyl-glutamate (5DOU).

 The model shows one chain of the multimer.
-The 2 ADPs and single N-acetylglutamate (NLG) are shown in spacefill and labeled.
+The two ADPs and single N-acetylglutamate (NLG) are shown in spacefill and labeled.
 Additional bound ions are shown (unlabeled).

 The protein exists in a monomer-dimer equilibrium mixture.
-Each monomer has 1 NAG and 2 ADP, which represent the two different binding sites for the two different phosphorylation steps as shown in the reaction above.
+Each monomer has 1 NAG and 2 ADPs in the two binding sites required for the two phosphorylation steps, as shown in the reaction above.
 The two phosphorylation sites are connected by a tunnel allowing passage of the mixed anhydride to the carbamate phosphorylation site.
 The NAG is an allosteric modifier as it is not bound near the phosphorylation sites.
-On binding to the apo form of the enzyme, it elicits a large conformation change allowing a competent enzyme conformation with a complete tunnel to predominate.
+On binding to the apo form of the enzyme, it elicits a large conformation change, allowing a competent enzyme conformation with a complete tunnel to predominate.

 An image of the tunnel for one monomer of the human carbamoyl phosphate synthetase I is shown in Figure \(\PageIndex{4}\).